wdporter/i-am-that-ebook/src/92-go-beyond-the-i-am-the-body-idea/readme.md

 engaged in living a life to his best capacity and knowledge; everyone is a disciple of the same *guru*.</p>

 <p><b>M:</b> You may say so.
 It may be so — potentially.
 But unless life is loved and trusted, followed with
-eagerness and zest, it would be fanciful to talk of *yoga*, which is a movement in consciousness, awareness in action.</p>
+eagerness and zest, it would be fanciful to talk of <i>yoga</i>, which is a movement in consciousness, awareness in action.</p>

 <p><b>Q:</b> Once I watched a mountain stream flowing between boulders.
 At each boulder the